NethServer/docs/developer-manual/en/nethserver-backup-data.rst

 Available engines:

 - duplicity: execute a full backup once a week, an incremental snapshot all other days of the week.
 Compression is enabled by default, encryption is not currently supported.
   It supports only storage backend which can be mounted on a local directory.
-Used also for the primary backup.
+Used also for the single backup.
 - restic: always execute incremental backups using file deduplication.
 Encryption is always enabled, compression is not implemented.
   It supports local and remote backends.
 - rsync: Time Machine-style backup using rsync.
 Very fast and reliable, the destination contains just regular files which can be easily accessed.